How to Become a Teacher in North Carolina

 Alternative Teacher Certification in North Carolina

 There are some other alternative pathways to becoming a certified teacher in North Carolina.

 Another pathway to obtaining a license to teach in North Carolina is the completion of another state's approved route to licensure.
 Some additional courses or tests may be required, depending on your home state's certification requirements.
 If you have certification to teach from another state, contact North Carolina's Department of Education's Licensure Department to see what will be required of you.

 There is yet another pathway for candidates who have a teaching credential in another state but want to teach in North Carolina.
 You can teach in North Carolina if you meet the federal requirements to be designated as "Highly Qualified".
-For this, you must have already earned a Bachelor's Degree from a regionally accredited college.
+For this, you must have already earned a bachelor's degree from a regionally accredited college.
 In order to receive "Highly Qualified" status in North Carolina, you must be fully licensed and "Highly Qualified" a state.
 In addition, you will need to have three or more years of teaching experience in that state.
 You will also need to meet the North Carolina State Board of Education's approved licensure exam requirements.

 Lateral Entry Teaching License

-Pass the Required Tests for North Carolina
+Pass the Exams Required for Teacher Certification in North Carolina

 After completing your education requirements, the next step to becoming a teacher in North Carolina is to pass the required state tests.
 These tests are offered by the NC Department of Public Instruction's Licensure Section.
-North Carolina does have have 100% reciprocity with other states, therefore there are no exemptions to taking the required state tests for licensure.
+North Carolina does not have 100% reciprocity with other states, therefore there are no exemptions to taking the required state tests for licensure.